-Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims “I Am Not With Drake”
+Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims ‘I Am Not With Drake’

 “Let me clear this up.
 I am not with Drake.
 Maybe that’s all I need to say.”

-What this development means for the never ending Drake-Rihanna saga is unclear.
+What this development means for the neverending Drake-Rihanna saga is unclear.

-Lopez is the latest in a string of high profile women that have been linked to Rodriguez over the years.
+Lopez is the latest in a string of high-profile women that have been linked to Rodriguez over the years.
 Rumors of an affair with Madonna in 2008 were the reported cause of his divorce from the mother of his two daughters, Cynthia Rodriguez.

-Since then the former Yankee has been romantically linked with Kate Hudson and Cameron Diaz.
+Since then, the former Yankee has been romantically linked with Kate Hudson and Cameron Diaz.
 Most recently, Rodriguez has been in a relationship with Silicon Valley Billionaire Anne Wojcicki.
-The pair split earlier this year after dating for almost twelve months, but only made the announcement publicly in the last two weeks.
+The pair split earlier this year after dating for almost 12 months but only made the announcement publicly in the last two weeks.

 What the future will hold for the pair remains unclear as both are set to have a busy summer.
-While Lopez is committed to her Las Vegas residency, Rodriguez has been announced as a full time sports analyst with Fox for the network’s coverage of the NLB during the 2017 season.
+While Lopez is committed to her Las Vegas residency, Rodriguez has been announced as a full-time sports analyst with Fox for the network’s coverage of the NLB during the 2017 season.